GHop95/CS361-software1-project-winter-2025/microservice_a/v1/README.md

 - If the new username is in the collection of users, it will write "--existing_user_found--" to the pipe.
 - If an error occurs while saving the user, it will write "--failed_create--" to the pipe.

-If any of the above FAIL STATES occur within profiles.py, the program will return to its bystanding stage, waiting to read which mode to enter.
+If any of the above FAIL STATES occur within profiles.py, the program will return to its beginning state, waiting to read which mode to enter.

+TO QUIT Microservice program:
+- When profiles.py is in its beginning state, write "--0--" to the pipe file, profiles.py will then read that and save its users before terminating.

+COMMANDS to profiles.py
+--1--    = Will enter microservice into login user mode --2--    = Will enter microservice into create user mode --0--    = Will save and quit the microservice

+COMMANDS from profiles.py
+--enter_username--    = written when program is ready to receive Username --user_not_found--    = written if program cannot find user based off Username --enter_password--    = written when program is ready to receive Password --password_incorrect--    = written if Password read is incorrect --success--    = written if Password read matches --create_username--    = written when program is ready to receive new Username --existing_user_found--    = written when program cancels create, because username is taken --create_password--    = written when program is ready to receive new Pasword --success_create--    = written when new user is created --failed_create--    = written when new user fails to be created

 Use these values written to the pipe by the profiles.py to according perform necessary actions.
 For example,
 WRITING USERNAME TO PIPE in Python: